CindykeTimeplus/docs/docs/showcases.md

 ### Monitor Superblocks user activities

 At Timeplus, we built a few internal tools with [Superblocks](http://superblocks.com/).
-To track how our internal tools are being used, we configured Superblocks to send audit logs and user activities to Confluent Cloud, then load them into Timeplus.
+To track how our internal tools are being used, we configured Superblocks to send audit logs and user activities to Confluent Cloud, and then load them into Timeplus.
 Next, we built dashboards and alerts in our own platform to understand the usage or capture any potential issues.

 ![Superblocks dashboard screenshot](https://static.wixstatic.com/media/b32125_f955e16bbdb84ca4866df92a37849243~mv2.png/v1/fill/w_1480,h_572,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/b32125_f955e16bbdb84ca4866df92a37849243~mv2.png)